OpenWeb-Archive/iOS-prod-deprecated/README.md

 ## About
 This is the iOS sample app for Spot.IM with the native iOS Spot.IM SDK.
-Spot.IM SDK allows easy integrating [Spot.IM](http://www.spot.im) into a native Android application.
+Spot.IM SDK allows easy integrating [Spot.IM](http://www.spot.im) into a native iOS application.

 ## Prerequisites